 Garden of Life protein powders are made from whole food ingredients, so you can be sure you’re fuelling your body with extraordinary ingredients that are designed to empower extraordinary health.

-Protein can help to build and repair muscle, and our Raw Organic Protein Powders also contain vitamin D, which contributes to the maintenance of normal muscle function.
+Protein can help to build muscle, and our Raw Organic Protein Powders also contain vitamin D, which contributes to the maintenance of normal muscle function.